bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 {% include message_box.html type="important" title="Skipping a commit" content="If you push back the generated version bump commit, and you have a webhook which starts a build on [bitrise.io](https://www.bitrise.io/) for code changes, that push will also start a build, leading to a potential infinite build cycle!
 You can fix this by using the [Skip CI](/builds/triggering-builds/skipping-a-given-commit-or-pull-request/#skipping-a-commit) feature and skip the auto-generated commit."%}

+## Version number management

+Managing version numbers is important if you'd like to deploy an app to a marketplace.
+In this section we'll give some tips on how to go about incrementing your build's version number if your branch is on a detached head state.  is If you'd like to upload your app to a marketplace but you are in a detached head state,

-## Incrementing the version number manually
+### Incrementing the version number manually

 This solution is the easiest to set up and manage, and works best for app type projects and projects where you release periodically (for example, weekly, monthly), but you don’t do multiple daily production deploys.